Jorge Palma: 1985–1991: Commercial success

 In 1985, Palma released one of the most acclaimed albums of his career, O Lado Errado da Noite.
 The album included the single "Deixa-me Rir", which became a success in Portugal.
 Music critics called it "the right side of Jorge Palma" (a play on the album name, which translates to "The wrong side of the night") and it won several prizes from the Portuguese press.
-The success of the album prompted a major tour in Portugal, including Madeira and Azores.
+The success of the album prompted a major tour across Portugal, both on the mainland and Madeira and the Azores.

 In 1986, Palma finished a 3-year General Course in Piano at the Conservatório Nacional de Lisboa, and enrolled in the Advanced Studies in Piano course in the same institution.
 He released his seventh album, Quarto Minguante, also that year.

 Three years after, in 1989, Palma released his eighth album, Bairro do Amor.
-The album was critically acclaimed and includes some of his most well-known songs, such as "Frágil" and the title-song "Bairro do Amor".
+The album was critically acclaimed and includes some of his most well-known songs, such as "Frágil" and the title song "Bairro do Amor".

 Palma finished his piano studies in 1990.
 After his final exam, he was proposed by Tozé Brito, who worked for Polygram at the time, to record an album of rearrangements of his songs with only piano and voice.
-Palma liked the idea and recorded some of most iconic songs played with a Steinway piano at the Valentim de Carvalho studios.
+Palma liked the idea and recorded some of his most iconic songs played with a Steinway piano at the Valentim de Carvalho studios.
 The album was named Só and released in 1991.
 It was critically acclaimed and, in 2014, was considered one of the best Portuguese albums of all-time by music magazine Blitz.